sdruskat/rse18-minimal-infrastructure/slides.md

 #### - ... for researcher training
 #### - ... for practices recommendations for RSEs

-## - Evidence for making the case for RSE teams!
+## - Evidence for making a case for RSE teams!